This Pumpkin Spice Chai Latte is the most delicious flavorsome fall hot drink that combines two favorite fall flavors: chai and pumpkin flavors.

-- Maple syrup – You can also use different liquid sweeteners.
-Any of them work, but granulated brown sugar or coconut sugar taste amazing as well.
+- Maple Syrup – You can also use different liquid sweeteners.
+Any of them work, but granulated brown sugar or coconut sugar tastes amazing as well.

 Now, use a sieve to remove the cardamom pod, clove, and star anise.
 Discard them.

-Now, add one or two black tea bags in the hot milk, reduce to low heat, cover and infuse for 2-3 minutes or until it reaches your favorite tea drink.
+Now, add one or two black tea bags to the hot milk, reduce to low heat, and cover and infuse for 2-3 minutes or until it reaches your favorite tea drink.